Heckelphone [Instrument] [List] [Music] [Players] [Other] [Book] [Blog] [About]

 • The lure (see p.37):

 The lure is an ancient type of valveless trumpet whose origins date back to the Bronze Age, with more recent types used in Nordic countries well through the Middle Ages.
 Bronze lures were used as war instruments in ancient Greece as well as throughout northern Europe, while more recent designs, mostly used by farmers and milkmaids for signalling and cattle calling, are made of wood.
 Bronze lures are between one and two metres long and shaped so they could be played, likely in pairs, while marching.
-When Richard Wagner, working on his Ring cycle, initiated the design of a new brass instrument (which would ultimately be realised as the Wagner tuba), he took inspiration from the sound of the lure.
+When Richard Wagner, working on his Ring cycle, initiated the design of a new brass instrument (which would ultimately be realised as the Wagner tuba, see also above), he took inspiration from the sound of the lure.
 Although there exist several playable ancient lures, these instruments are nowadays rarely heard.

 • Richard Wagner: Siegfried-Idyll (symphonic poem), 1869 (see pp.38-39):